 |Wyannie Malone Museum||(242) 366-0293||Hopetown, 6.4 mi.
 East of Central Marsh Harbour|

-Guests can explore some other interesting places to visit nearby.
+Guests can experience some other interesting landmarks close to Marsh Harbour.

 |Lighthouse||Hopetown, 6.0 mi.
 East of Central Marsh Harbour||Elbow Cay|